 - 30% class test – multiple choice and essay-based questions.

-- 70% final exam – three compulsory essay/problem-solving questions.
+- 70% final exam – multiple choice and essay/problem-solving questions.

 The multiple choice tests and essay/problem-solving questions provide an effective way to examine students’ understanding of underlying concepts and theories as well as technical aspects of the material covered in the module as outlined in the learning outcomes and module content.